 Philip X. Carr, Jr., became a licensed funeral director and embalmer in October of 1980.
 Philip began his career in funeral service experiencing the dignity and quality of professionalism from both his grandfather and father.
 For a short time, three generations were working as professionals in funeral service at the same location.
 With many years experience in funeral service, Phil believes he will be able to provide each family in crisis with individual dignity and personal care in an atmosphere of complete comfort therefore easing the loss of a loved one.
 Phil is a member of the Bunker Hill Council # 62, Knights of Columbus in Charlestown and The Old Charlestown Schoolboys Association.
 Philip X. Carr, Jr. resides in Charlestown with his wife Susan.

 Philip X. Carr, III has been involved at The Carr Funeral Home since 2004.
 He was sworn in as a Licensed Funeral Director in January of 2014, becoming the fourth generation of the Carr family to serve in the Funeral Profession.
 Philip is a 2012 graduate of Mt.
 Ida College, where he received an Associates Degree in Funeral Service.
 He is a 2011 graduate of Endicott College, where he received a B.S.
-Degree in Business Administration with a concentration in Management.
-Philip is a 2007 graduate of Malden Catholic High School.
-Philip is an active member of the Charlestown community and is a member of the Bunker Hill Associates.
+Degree in Business Administration with a concentration in Management and was a member of the lacrosse team.
+He is a 2007 graduate of Malden Catholic High School.
+Philip is an active member of the Charlestown community and is a member of the Bunker Hill Associates, Charlestown Neighborhood Council, and volunteers at Harvest on Vine food pantry.
 Philip is committed to serving families with the utmost compassion and professionalism at the most vulnerable time in their lives.
-He will continue the Carr Family’s legacy of serving the community of Charlestown with trust and dignity.
+He will continue the Carr Family’s legacy of serving Charlestown, and neighboring communities, with trust and dignity.

 Copyright ©2020 - Carr Funeral Service, Inc., Charlestown, MA